klb2/qmkpy/README.md

 This software package primarily aims at research in the areas of operations research and optimization.
-It provides a way of quickly implementing and testing new algorithms to solve the quadratic multiple knapsack problem (QMKP) and compare it with existing solutions.
+It serves as a testbed that provides a way of quickly implementing and testing new algorithms to solve the quadratic multiple knapsack problem (QMKP) and compare it with existing solutions.

+The goal is to encourage researchers and developers to share their algorithms and make them publicly available.

 ## Problem Description